History of the Atlanta Falcons: 2006

 In week 8, the Falcons defeated the Cincinnati Bengals 29–27.
 Vick showed that the previous game was no fluke, going 19 of 27 for 291 yards and three touchdowns, as well as scrambling for 55 yards.
 A third-quarter touchdown pass to third-checkdown receiver, fullback Justin Griffith, chilled defensive coordinators league-wide and thrilled Falcons fans, as Vick demonstrated field awareness, patience, elusiveness, and precision passing under pressure.

-The 5–2 Falcons next traveled to Ford Field in Detroit to face the Lions, where they fell to 5–3.
+The 5–2 Falcons next traveled to Ford Field in Detroit to face the Detroit Lions, where they fell to 5–3.
 The Falcons suffered a similar fate to both the Cleveland Browns and the Baltimore Ravens bringing their record to an even 5–5 on the season.
 The Falcons suffered another loss to the New Orleans Saints on November 26 (31–13) to cause their record for the season drop to 5–6, but more importantly to let their losing streak continue on to 4 games.
 The next week they defeated the Washington Redskins in an away game with a score of 24–14.
 In that game the Falcons were down 14–0 but came back and scored 24 unanswered points to win the game.
 A 69-yard run for a touchdown by rookie Jerious Norwood helped seal the victory.
 The next week, the Falcons beat the Tampa Bay Buccaneers, keeping hopes alive for a playoff berth.
 However, they then lost their next two games, against the Dallas Cowboys and the Carolina Panthers.

-Even with a 7–8 record, the Falcons were not completely eliminated from the playoffs until, in week 17, the New York Giants beat the Washington Redskins.
+Even with a 7–8 record, the Falcons were not eliminated from the playoffs until, in week 17, the New York Giants beat the Washington Redskins.
 The Falcons' last game was a meaningless loss to a second-string Philadelphia Eagles team, sealing their record for the season at a losing 7–9.
 The next day (January 1, 2007), the Falcons fired their head coach, Jim L. Mora; he was replaced by Louisville head coach Bobby Petrino on January 7.